 Minnesota Valley Electric Cooperative

-Via WebEx, Board President Brent Lawrence welcomed everyone to the virtual 83rd Annual Meeting of Minnesota Valley Electric Cooperative.
-Five (5) MVEC staff were onsite at MVEC headquarters, with masks and socially-distanced, to present the meeting.
+Via WebEx, Board President Brent Lawrence welcomed everyone to the virtual 84th Annual Meeting of Minnesota Valley Electric Cooperative.
+Six (6) MVEC staff were onsite at MVEC headquarters, with masks and socially-distanced, to present the meeting.

-President Lawrence called the meeting to order and announced a quorum was present; proof of publication was confirmed.
-2019 Minutes were approved by the membership as printed via an online poll.
+President Lawrence called the meeting to order and announced a quorum was present and proof of the 2020 Annual Meeting minutes publication was confirmed.

 President Lawrence asked for Unfinished Business; there was none.